puppetlabs/puppetlabs-firewall/README.markdown

   * 'drop': The packet is dropped.
   * 'queue': The packet is passed userspace.
   * 'return': The packet is returned to calling (jump) queue or to the default of inbuilt chains.

 * `provider`: The specific backend to use for this firewallchain resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are:

-* `provider`: The specific backend to use for this firewallchain resource.
-You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
 The only available provider is: